 But back to Dan Schneider and the accusations of child abuse from Anonymous in 2011.
 What was the cause of concern which notified the hacktivist group about the possibility of abuse behind the scenes at Nickelodeon?
-Let’s start with Dan Schneider and his weird obsession with kids’ feet.
+Let’s start with Dan Schneider's weird kids' foot fetish.

-Having a foot fetish by itself isn’t a crime.
-The problem is when that fetish is extended towards children.
-Take for example, in 2013, the Twitter account for Sam and Cat (one of the shows created by Schneider) which put out a Tweet asking kids to submit pictures of their feet.
+Having a foot fetish in itself isn’t a crime.
+The problem is when that fetish is extended toward children.
+Take, for example, in 2013, the Twitter account for Sam and Cat (one of the shows created by Schneider), which put out a tweet asking kids to submit pictures of their feet.
 Unsuspecting children who were fans of the show did what was asked and sent in pictures of their feet.
 While this isn't necessarily a sign of anything amiss, this isn't the only instance of Schneider discussing young children's feet (and toes) on social media.

 Schneider tweeted cryptic and bizarre tweets for years about his star's feet and toes.
 This included posting pictures of young girls' toes and asking his followers to guess whose toes they were.
-It's definitely not the type of behavior you would expect from someone used to working professionally with children.
+Dan Schneider's public display of his foot fetish is definitely not the type of behavior you would expect from someone used to working professionally with children.